-At 6:00 pm, voting closed and the meeting was called to order by President Bill Tostenson.
+At 7:00 pm, the meeting was called to order by President Bill Tostenson.

-Tostenson introduced the Board of Directors, former directors and employees, and special guests.
+Tostenson introduced the Board of Directors, former directors, former employees, and special guests.

-Secretary Darren Strasser also stated that the annual meeting of 2020 had been canceled due to the pandemic, affirmed that the Notice of Annual Meeting had been mailed to the membership and the unapproved minutes of the 2019 Annual Meeting had been delivered to those attending.
+Secretary Darren Strasser affirmed that the Notice of Annual Meeting had been mailed to the membership and the unapproved minutes of the 2021 Annual Meeting had been delivered to those attending.

 Tostenson called on the Cooperative’s General Council, Harvey Oliver, to announce the election results.

-Districts with open seats were districts 3, 4 and 6.
-Only one candidate for each of the districts was submitted; Darren Strasser, Tom Berens and Scot Niedert respectively.
+Districts with open seats were districts 7, 8 and 9.
+Only one candidate for each of the districts was submitted; Joel Adler, Krista Atyeo-Gortmaker and Paul Nelson respectively.
 With no other members nominated for these districts, the candidates were duly elected.

 Tostenson called for any unfinished or new business from the floor.
 With no further business, and a motion and second from the floor, President Tostenson adjourned the meeting.

-The winner of the $500 cash drawing was Clee Brakke of Milbank.
+The winner of the $500 cash drawing was Harry Ziemer of Browns Valley.